-To explain how and why you use Narrative Triplets in your writing, I am referencing the film Spider-Man Into The Spiderverse, so this post does contain SPOILERS if you’ve not seen that film.
+I will explain how and why you use Narrative Triplets in your writing, referencing the film Spider-Man Into The Spiderverse.
+This post does contain SPOILERS if you’ve not seen that film.
 I’ll cover key moments in the film and how these Narrative Triplets make the entire plot stronger.

-The second use of the shoulder touch comes about when Miles attempts to use this flirting technique on Gwen, but it’s at a really bad time as it’s just as he’s starting to develop his Spider-Man powers.
-He has no control over his new powers, so the shoulder touch goes terribly wrong as Miles gets stuck to Gwen’s hair by his Spider-Man hands, leading to Gwen getting the side of her head shaved, which fortunately looks very funky but is not what she had wanted to do.
+The second use of the shoulder touch comes about when Miles attempts to use this flirting technique on Gwen.
+It goes badly as he’s starting to develop his Spider-Man powers.
+He has no control over his new powers, so the shoulder touch goes terribly wrong as Miles gets stuck to Gwen’s hair by his Spider-Man hands.

 Before the third use, several important key plot points develop:

-1) Uncle Aaron is killed by King Pin (dead Uncle, classic Spider-Man), and revealed to be working as a villain, so the bonding with his Uncle over this move has a greater meaning in Miles’ life.
+1) Uncle Aaron is killed by King Pin (dead Uncle, classic Spider-Man), and revealed to be working as a villain.
+The bonding with his Uncle over this move immediately has a greater meaning in Miles’ life.

-2) Miles has been struggling to use his powers and unable to get control of them, meaning the rest of the characters from the Spiderverse are convinced that he is not yet ready for the responsibility of being Spider-Man.
+2) Miles has been struggling to use his powers and unable to get control of them.
+The rest of the characters from the Spiderverse are convinced that he is not yet ready for the responsibility of being Spider-Man.

-3) Miles develops a power to electric shock his enemy by touching them, which is a new Spider-Man power that hasn’t been seen before in the Spiderverse.
+3) Miles develops a power to electric shock his enemy by touching them.
+This is a new Spider-Man power that hasn’t been seen before in the Spiderverse.

-If you’re familiar with how and why Narrative Triplets are used, you might predict the use of the third instance of the shoulder touch in advance, and when the electric shock power by touch is revealed it is a pretty good hint at what’s to come.
+If you’re familiar with how and why Narrative Triplets are used, you might predict the use of the third instance of the shoulder touch.
+When the electric shock power by touch is revealed it is a pretty good hint at what’s to come.

 So the third instance of this Narrative Triplet is when Miles uses the shoulder touch as the surprise element that allows him to overcome the King Pin.
 He electrically shocks the massive villain, successfully using and controlling his power, and as a hark back to the thing he bonded over his uncle with prior to his murder.